l7mp/stunner/docs/cmd/stunnerctl.md

   {"version":"v1","admin":{"name":"stunner/udp-gateway",...}}}
   ```

-- Watch all STUNner configs as they are being refreshed and dump only the name of the STUNner gateway whose config changes:
+- Watch STUNner configs as they are being refreshed by the operator and dump only the name of the gateway whose config changes:

   ```console
   stunnerctl config --all-namespaces -o jsonpath='{.admin.name}' -w